MeaCulpitt/Nash/docs/business_logic.md

 ### Phase 3: Sustainable Business Model
 Sustainability is achieved through the **Equilibrium Fee Model**:
-* **The "Spread" Capture:** A micro-fraction of the value unlocked by a successful match is used to buy back and burn the NASH Alpha token, creating deflationary pressure.
+* **The "Spread" Capture:** A micro-fraction of the value unlocked by a successful match is used to buy back and burn the NASH alpha token, creating deflationary pressure.
 * **API Access:** Enterprises pay for "Priority Inference," where their trade requests are handled by the highest-TWF miners with sub-50ms latency.